commercetools/nodejs/docs/sdk/api/syncActions.md

 //     name: 'next-attribute-name'
 //   },
 //
-//   // these are calculated separately, only through `nestedValueChanges` hints
+//   // these are calculated separately, only through `nestedValuesChanges` hints
 //   // because hint are __explicit__, we don't worry about identifiers such as `key` (enum) or `name` (attribute).
 //   // attribute
 //   {